Quantum simulation of weak-field light-matter interactions: Introduction

 \section{Introduction}

 The fundamental physics of light-matter interactions was conceived more than half a century ago with the formulation of quantum electrodynamics \cite{Cohen-Tannoudji_1992, Cohen-Tannoudji_1997}, followed by the distillation of a theory of quantum optics \cite{Walls_Milburn_2007, Garrison_Chiao_2008}.
 Despite this, new surprising phenomena in the realm of how light interacts with matter are still being uncovered today.
 This is especially true in regimes of light-matter interaction where the electromagnetic field and the material system it interacts with must both be treated quantum mechanically -- \ie where semiclassical approximations break down.
-Two examples of recent results in this area are the revelation that a single photon can be jointly absorbed by two atoms given the right conditions \cite{garziano_one_2016}, and the establishment of the fundamental limits and trade-offs present in building detectors for single or few photons \cite{young_fundamental_2018,young_general_2018, proppNonlinearAmplificationImproved2019,young_design_2020}.
-Other settings where the interaction of weak fields with complex material systems must be captured accurately are in the modeling of recently developed entanglement-assisted spectroscopies that have the potential to provide unprecedented resolution of electronic, molecular, and condensed phase dynamics \cite{Schlawin_Mukamel_2013,Dorfman_Schlawin_Mukamel_2016}, and the modeling of light absorption by photosynthetic organisms \cite{Cook_Ko_Whaley_2021, Ko_Cook_Whaley_2021}.
-In these settings, where exotic light fields like single photon wavepackets interact with nanoscale structured materials, one typically has a quantum many-body model description of the physics that cannot be solved exactly and is also intractable to solve numerically on a computer.
-This model complexity is an obstacle to many important phenomena arising from weak-field light-matter interactions.
+Examples of recent results in this area are the revelation that a single photon can be jointly absorbed by two atoms given the right conditions \cite{garziano_one_2016}, and the establishment of the fundamental limits and trade-offs present in building detectors for single or few photons \cite{young_fundamental_2018,young_general_2018, proppNonlinearAmplificationImproved2019,young_design_2020}.